-If you fail to meet these obligations, you could face costly wage claims and employment audits from state agencies.
-The good news is that working with a reputable, licensed home care agency can protect you from these risks entirely.
+If you fail to meet these requirements, you could face costly wage claims and employment audits from state agencies.
+The good news is that working with a reputable, licensed home care agency can eliminate these risks entirely.

-In this article, we will discuss the hidden liabilities of hiring caregivers independently and explain how All Heart Home Care, along with other licensed agencies, safeguards San Diego families by managing all wage and tax compliance, allowing you to enjoy peace of mind.
+In this article, we’ll explore the hidden liabilities of hiring caregivers independently and explain how licensed agencies like All Heart Home Care protect San Diego families by managing all wage, tax, and compliance requirements—so you can enjoy true peace of mind.

 The Hidden Risks of Hiring a Caregiver Privately